jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Task Count

-Task Count is a feature of the Tick It site, users will have
+Task Count is a feature of the Tick It site giving users the ability to display the total amount of tasks they have created and display it on their profile page.

 <details>
 <summary>Task Count image</summary>